 §21-1-5 Consolidations.
-The commission, upon its own initiation or upon motion, may consolidate for hearing or for other purposes or may contemporaneously consider two or more proceedings which involve substantially the same parties[$\frac{1}{5}$] or issues which are the same or closely related, if it finds that such consolidation or contemporaneous hearing will be conducive to the proper dispatch of its business and to the ends of justice and will not unduly delay the proceedings.
-[Eff July 13, 1981; am and comp] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§84-31, 97-6) §21-1-6 Right to appear. (a) Any person, or the person's authorized representative, having business with the commission may appear before it [unless the commission determines by].
+The commission, upon its own initiation or upon motion, may consolidate for hearing or for other purposes or may contemporaneously consider two or more proceedings which involve substantially the same parties or issues which are the same or closely related, if it finds that such consolidation or contemporaneous hearing will be conducive to the proper dispatch of its business and to the ends of justice and will not unduly delay the proceedings.
+[Eff July 13, 1981; am and comp NOV 2 8 2020 ] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§84-31, 97-6)

-(b) Any person who acts in a manner that prevents the orderly and peaceful conduct of business may be removed upon a vote of three or more members [that the person or the person's representative is acting in a manner which prevents the orderly and peaceful conduct of business.] of the commission.
+§21-1-6 Right to appear. (a) Any person, or the person's authorized representative, having business with the commission may appear before it. (b) Any person who acts in a manner that prevents the orderly and peaceful conduct of business may be removed upon a vote of three or more members of the commission.
 The right to appear before the commission may be reinstated upon the commission's acceptance of a written statement that the person will abide by the commission's rules and will not disrupt the orderly and peaceful conduct of its proceedings.